TassianaMilka/Course/Anhaguerra/Sensores,microcontroladores e programação em internet das coisas/README.md

 5.Arduino which contains its use of the programming languages C and C++;

-6.How everything can be important for the present and future business.
+6.How everything can be important for the present and future professionally.

 I have already described a short text about arduino which is the following link: